 This post is brought to you in part by The Home Depot.

-I can’t tell you how long I’d been wanting to build a DIY fire pit in my backyard.
+I can’t tell you how long I’d been wanting to build a DIY fire pit in my backyard, with a stone walkway.
 But when you can barely manage to finish projects inside of the house, the outside seems that much less important, doesn’t it?

 Last summer, though, I built this outdoor DIY fire pit in my backyard.
 It was a labor of love between my middle son and me for “Take Your Child to Work Day.”
 When we were done, we invited over friends and enjoyed roasting marshmallows.
 It looked great!!